Welcome to our Campuses

 AWS offers intramural sports after school for all students regardless of grade or ability level including soccer, basketball and flag football.
 Additionally, cross country is available for all students in grades 3-5 with the same interscholastic league CAMS participates in, the Independent School Conference (ISC).

-Montessori Early Childhood Center - a program of AWS
+Early Childhood Educational Center - a program of AWS

-Our center is teacher led and student driven.
 At every age, students learn in different ways and at different rates.
 Our teachers are especially sensitive to the individual learning style of each child, and allow children to excel at their own pace.
-MECC utilizes Montessori teaching strategies and other best practices in early childhood education such as an; artistic environment where children can spontaneously ask questions, investigate, create and explore new ideas.
+ECEC utilizes best practices in early childhood education where children can spontaneously ask questions, investigate, create and explore new ideas.